 The conclusions of this book are powerful; yet disquieting.
 In response, I will soon be reading books about the Nag Hamadi find of Gnostic writings.
 My selection will be written by a main stream scholar in the hopes of finding either support or dismissal for the ideas presented in the Jesus Mysteries.

 As a personal note, I will comment that Christianity has long been guided by the Council of Nicea -- a group of early Christian clerics called together by Constantine, ruler of the Eastern Roman Empire circa 300 AD.
 The consequences of Nicea were the extreme "narrowing of the gate" of approved orthodox Christian thought and the burning of all books (and people) that expressed different interpretations.
 Overnight, thousands of well meaning people who considered themselves Christians became heretics.
-While a significant event in Christian history, book burning and suppression of ideas are not concepts that play well in the theater of modern consciousness.
+While a significant event in Christian history, book burning and suppression of ideas are not concepts that play well in the theatre of modern consciousness.

 This book has been placed in the "counter culture" section at least until I have reviewed additional sources that may shed light on the expressed views.

-Histories are written by the winner and his perspective becomes othodoxy.
+Histories are written by the winner and his perspective becomes orthodoxy.
 Professor Zinn set out to write a "History of America" from the viewpoint of the weak and the defeated.
 He brings unpleasant little details of history under the spotlight.
-Example: Christopher Columbus was heavily debt ridden and cruelly enslaved island natives, selling many into slavery in an attempt to "ballance the books" with creditors.
+Example: Christopher Columbus was heavily debt ridden and cruelly enslaved island natives, selling many into slavery in an attempt to "balance the books" with creditors.
 Example: General Andrew Jackson allied himself with several Indian Chiefs in order to defeat the others.
 He promised they would retain their lands, but double crossed them after the needed victories were achieved.

 This book is more than a compendium of "unpleasant little details", but rather a chronological and detailed look at history from start to present.
 Those interested in truth will find it interesting.
-Those interested in a glorious and honorable history of our country will not.
+Those interested in a glorious and honourable history of our country will not.